-The following receipts may be found useful and valuable to artizans, especially if pasted in the hat, where they can always be at hand.
+The following receipts may be found useful and valuable to artizans, especially if pasted in the hat, where they can always be

 To bronze iron castings.-Cleanse thoroughly, and afterwards immerse in a solution of sulphate of copper, when the casting will acquire a coat of the latter metal.
 They must then be washed in water.

-Black varnish for iron work .- Asphaltum, one pound; lampblack, one-fourth pound; rosin, one-half pound; spirits of turpentine, one quart; linseed oil, just sufficient to rub up the lampblack with before mixing it with the others.
-Apply with a camel's hair cleansing the parts in contact; then dress together.
-Do not keep the fluoric acid in glass bottles, but in lead or earthen ves-To tin copper and brass. -Boil six pounds cream of tartar and four gallons of water, and eight ounces of grain tin or tin shavings.
+Black varnish for iron work. - Asphaltum, one pound; lampblack, one-fourth pound; rosin, one-half pound ; spirits of turpentine, one quart; linseed oil, just sufficient to rub go back and look at the real face became ir- up the lampblack with before mixing it resistible, and I glanced at the dirty with the others.
+Apply with a camel's hair